Overview

 Technology for general surgery is constantly evolving.
 This course will provide an interactive and comprehensive experience focusing on management and treatment options from a general surgical perspective.

-The goal of the Cleveland Clinic presents Updates in General Surgery is to provide an atmosphere to foster collaboration, innovation and sharing a cost-effective diagnostic approach for patients with complex general surgery cases involving hernia, colorectal and trauma surgery.
-Foregut, biliary, oncological, endoscopy, and GI-related topics will also be discussed, along with a variety of topics affecting the rural/community surgeon.
+The goal of the Cleveland Clinic presents Updates in General Surgery is to provide an atmosphere to foster collaboration, innovation and sharing a cost-effective diagnostic approach for patients with complex general surgery cases involving hernia, colorectal and acute care surgery.
+Breast, cholecystectomy, biliary, oncological, endoscopy, and GI-related topics will also be discussed, along with a variety of topics affecting the rural/community surgeon.

 We will cover what is new in enhanced recovery protocols and offer interactive sessions consisting of cases and questions and answers.
-American Board of Surgery (ABS) Maintenance of Certification (MOC) self-assessment credits will be offered.
+American Board of Surgery (ABS) and American Board of Internal Medicine (ABIM) Maintenance of Certification (MOC) self-assessment credits will be offered.
 Great refresher course for ABSITE training exam.

 EDUCATIONAL OBJECTIVES